VA FileMan V. 22.2 Programmer Manual Banner

 B Blank lines are suppressed between error messages.

-T Return Total number of lines in the top level node of the local array specified by the second parameter.
+T Return Total number of lines in the top-level node of the local array specified by the second parameter.

 .OUTPUT_ARRAY

 (Optional) This parameter contains the name of the local array to which the text is to be written.
-If FLAGS contains an A, this parameter must be sent.
-Otherwise, the parameter is ignored.
-Note that the output array is killed before the text is added, not appended to what is already there.
+If flags contains an A, this parameter must be sent; otherwise, the parameter is ignored.

 TEXT_WIDTH

 (Optional) Maximum line length for formatting text.
-If specified, the text is broken into lines of this length when writing to the current device or when moving the text to the OUTPUT_ARRAY.
-Lines are not "joined" to fill out to this width.
+If specified, the text is broken into lines of this length when writing to the current device or when moving the text to the output_array.
+Lines are not “joined” to fill out to this width.

-If you don't specify TEXT_WIDTH:
+If you do not specify text_width:

-• Text written to an OUTPUT_ARRAY is not reformatted.
+• Text written to an output_array is not reformatted.

 LEFT_MARGIN

 (Optional) Left margin for writing text.
-If sent, the text is lined up in a column starting at this column number.
-Otherwise, the text is lined up with the left margin (column 0).
+If sent, the text is lined up in a column starting at this column number; otherwise, the text is lined up with the left margin (column 0).
 This parameter has no effect on text sent to an array (A flag).

 INPUT_ROOT